 Don’t forget to protect your passwords.
 If your server is a member of AD, the password policy will be set at the domain level.
 Stand-alone servers can be set in the local policy editor.
 Either way, a good password policy will at least establish the following:

 - Complexity and length requirements – how strong the password must be

 - Password expiration – how long the password is valid

 - Password history – how long until previous passwords can be reused

 - Account lockout – how many failed password attempts before the account is suspended

 1.1 Windows Server Network Configuration

 Production servers should have a static IP so clients can reliably find them.
 This IP should be in a protected segment, behind a firewall.
-Configure at least two DNS servers for redundancy and double check name resolution using nslookup from the command prompt.
+Configure at least two DNS servers for redundancy and double-check name resolution using nslookup from the command prompt.
 Ensure the server has a valid A record in DNS with the name you want, as well as a PTR record for reverse lookups.
-Note that it may take several hours for DNS changes to propagate across the internet, so production addresses should be established well before a go live window.
+Note that it may take several hours for DNS changes to propagate across the internet.
 Finally, disable any network services the server won’t be using, such as IPv6.
-This depends on your environment and any changes here should be well-tested before going into production.

 Microsoft uses roles and features to manage OS packages.
-Roles are basically a collection of features designed for a specific purpose, so generally roles can be chosen if the server fits one, and then the features can be customized from there.
-Two equally important things to do are 1) make sure everything you need is installed (f.e.
-NET framework version or IIS); without the right pieces your applications won’t work.
-2) Uninstall everything you don’t need.
+Roles are basically a collection of features designed for a specific purpose, so generally, roles can be chosen if the server fits one.
+Two equally important things to do are: 1) make sure everything you need is installed (NET framework version or IIS); 2) uninstall everything you don’t need.
 Extraneous packages unnecessarily extend the attack surface of the server and should be removed whenever possible.
 Servers should be designed with necessity in mind and stripped lean to make the necessary parts function as smoothly and quickly as possible.